gidden/cyclus.github.com/source/devdoc/get_and_build.rst

 This guide will describe how to install each library.

+If you would prefer a short cut to simply running and learning about *Cyclus*, feel free to test out the
+:doc:`Virtual Box Environment <tutorial/virtual_env>` first.

 Dependencies
 ------------
 Each of the above libraries has external dependencies, and some have